jeffschoonover416/jeffschoonover.dev-source/posts/2020/08/building-a-personal-website-with-angular-and-scully.md

   - jeffschoonover.dev
 ---

-This website exists to publish my journey of learning how to code and making Routerbase, software that will help me stay organized at work.
-My goal was to use the process of building the website to learn things I would need to know anyway to make Routerbase.
-I'm making Routerbase with [Angular](https://angular.io/), open source software for making web apps.
+This website exists to publish my journey of learning how to code and making Routernote, software that will help me stay organized at work.
+My goal was to use the process of building the website to learn things I would need to know anyway to make Routernote.
+I'm making Routernote with [Angular](https://angular.io/), open source software for making web apps.
 I figured as long as I'm learning Angular I might as well use it for the website too, even though it is a bit overkill.

 Why overkill?
 It takes a lot of complicated stuff to build and run a web app, because the internet was originally static views that did not change much, but applications have to update the view all the time.
 The internet today runs with 3 programming languages: